Modern Slavery Act 2015 Section 54 - NELFT Slavery and Human Trafficking Statement 2024/25

 Organisational policies in relation to slavery and human trafficking

-The Trust has internal policies and procedures in place that assess supplier risk in relation to the potential for modern slavery or human trafficking.
+The Trust has internal policies and procedures in place that assess supplier risk in relation to the potential for modern slavery or human trafficking, and Trust activities and policies are required to have an Equality Impact Assessment (EQIA) completed.

-The NELFT Incident Reporting Policy states that staff should report incidents of all types and this includes concerns regarding modern slavery and human trafficking.
-By using the local risk management system (Datix) appropriate teams, including safeguarding and Freedom to Speak Up are made aware.
+NELFT’s Safeguarding Standard Operating Policy and procedure includes information on modern day slavery/human trafficking, and the NELFT Incident Reporting Policy states that staff should report incidents of all types.
+This includes concerns regarding modern slavery and human trafficking.
+By using the local risk management system, the appropriate teams, including safeguarding and Freedom to Speak Up are made aware.

 All staff have access to the NELFT Safeguarding Advice Service for support and guidance when they are concerned about modern day slavery or trafficking.